 That also meant that much of the storytelling was entrusted to the audience to put together on their own, an exercise in fans filling in the gaps fed by “The Secret History of Twin Peaks,” the dossier of in-universe documents, newspaper clippings and mad scribblings that Frost wrote as a precursor to this new series.
 It quickly became a reference point that I found myself repeatedly reading from between episodes, quoting its pages off and on all the way to the bizarre conclusion of “The Return.”

-Frost has a new book out now, called “The Final Dossier.”
+As a supplement to the revival on Showtime, Frost a second book, entitled “The Final Dossier,” which fills in similar in-world details as they relate to new characters and details revealed in the new series.
 The pair of novels serve to bookend the new series and cap off the larger mythological picture he and Lynch set out to paint with Twin Peaks as a whole.
 In that light, it made sense to revisit this conversation between Frost and our own Doug Gordon, wherein the two talk about mystery and the role that stories like this one play in modern culture.
 Doug started by asking him why he thought the series had so much staying power over the years.

 Mark Frost: There was a desire to just simply participate in some way in this world that we had created.
 It really was I guess what we now routinely call "world-building" at a very fundamental level.
 And the place that we created had this advantage of feeling profoundly familiar on some levels and also deeply strange.
 So that there was an alignment of the mundane and the macabre.